UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Experimental setup

 \subsection{Baselines}

-The baselines include conventional unsupervised separation algorithms, an improved version of RAS, and supervised learning based models.
+The baselines include conventional unsupervised separation algorithms, an improved version of RAS, MixIT, and supervised learning based models.

 We include spatial clustering~\cite{Vu2010, Sawada2011, Ito2016CAGMM} for comparison.
-We use a public implementation~\cite{Boeddeker2019SpatialClustering}, which leverages complex angular-central Gaussian mixture models~\cite{Ito2016CAGMM} for sub-band spatial clustering and exploits inter-frequency correlation of cluster posteriors~\cite{Sawada2007, Vu2010} for frequency alignment.
+We use a public implementation\footnote{\url{https://github.com/fgnt/pb_bss/blob/master/examples/mixture_model_example.ipynb}}\cite{Boeddeker2019SpatialClustering}, which leverages complex angular-central Gaussian mixture models~\cite{Ito2016CAGMM} for sub-band spatial clustering and exploits inter-frequency correlation of cluster posteriors~\cite{Sawada2007, Vu2010} for frequency alignment.
 The number of sources is set to three, one of which is used for garbage collection, following~\cite{Boeddeker2021SMMIVA}.
 After obtaining the estimates, we discard the one with the lowest energy.
 The STFT window size is tuned to $128$ ms and hop size to $16$ ms.

 We include IVA~\cite{Sawada2019BSSReview, Boeddeker2021SMMIVA} for comparison.
 We use the public implementations provided by the \textit{torchiva} toolkit~\cite{Scheibler2022}.
 We use the default spherical Laplacian model to model source distribution.
-In over-determined cases, the number of sources is set to three and we discard the estimate with the lowest energy, similarly to the setup in the spatial clustering baseline.
+In over-determined cases, the number of sources is set to three and we discard the estimate with the lowest energy, similarly to the setup in the spatial clustering baseline\footnote{For IVA and spatial clustering, using a garbage source leads to better separation in our experiments.}.
 The STFT window size is tuned to $256$ ms and hop size to $32$ ms.

 We propose a novel variant of the RAS algorithm \cite{Aralikatti2022RAS} for comparison.
 Appendix~\ref{sec:app:diff_from_RAS} discusses the differences between UNSSOR and RAS.
 Since RAS cannot achieve unsupervised separation, we improve it by computing loss on multi-microphone mixtures, and name the new algorithm as improved RAS (iRAS).
 We employ the time-domain Wiener filtering (WF) technique in~\cite{Aralikatti2022RAS} to filter re-synthesized time-domain estimates $\hat{z}(c)=\text{iSTFT}(\hat{Z}(c))$, where $\hat{Z}(c)$ is produced by TF-GridNet.
 The loss is defined as: